Towards Overcoming the Undercutting Problem

-Mempool is an unconfirmed transaction set maintained by miners locally.
+\paragraph{Mempool} Mempool~\cite{mempool} is an unconfirmed transaction set maintained by miners locally.
 When a transaction is announced to the network, it enters into miners' mempools.
-A miner can also set up fee rate or size thresholds to filter transactions.
 Miners select transactions from their mempools to form new blocks.
-Usually, a miner will choose the bandwidth set or near bandwidth set (see \ref{definition}) with respect to the local mempool and global block size limit.
+Usually, a miner chooses the bandwidth set (Definition~\ref{bandwidthset}) with respect to the local mempool and global block size limit.
+An undercutting miner intentionally leaves out wealthy transactions when forming blocks to attract other rational miners.
+Wealthy transactions are those with high fee rates.
 When a new block is published, miners verify the block and then update their local mempools to exclude transactions included in the newly published block.

-A miner can also intentionally select less wealthy transactions to form blocks to attract rational miners.
-Wealthy transactions are those with high fee rates.
-Here we have two measures for fee rates.
-One is the fee per byte (F/B).
-As the name suggests, it is calculated by dividing the total fee by the total size of a transaction.
-After SegWit is introduced to the Bitcoin system, a new fee rate measure fee per weight unit (F/WU) appears.
-For our analytical discussion, we may refer to both terms simply as fee rates.